lighthouse-labs/data-project-llm/README.md

 # LLM Project

 ## Project Task
-(fill in details about your chosen project)
+Describe the NLP task you chose to work on (e.g., sentiment analysis, document summarization).

 ## Dataset
-(fill in details about the dataset you're using)
+Provide details about the dataset you used for your project.

 ## Pre-trained Model
-(fill in details about the pre-trained model you selected)
+Explain which pre-trained model you selected and why it fits your project.

 ## Performance Metrics
-(fill in details about your chosen metrics and results)
+List the performance metrics you used to evaluate your model and summarize the results.

 ## Hyperparameters
-(fill in details about which hyperparemeters you found most important/relevant while optimizing your model)
+Describe which hyperparameters you found most important or relevant when optimizing your model.

+## Relevant Link
+- link to your model on hugging face
+- link to your dataset